 - 1. Each residential facility must have a written emergency evacuation plan.
-All staff must be instructed and drilled in the duties they are to perform related to this plan. - 2.
-Drills in emergency evacuation must be conducted each fall and spring semester, covering such points as the operation of the alarm system, alerting guests, and a study of instructions for emergency duties.
-Excluding the Baymont by Wyndham Flagstaff, at least one drill will be conducted after sunset. - 3.
+All staff must be instructed and drilled in the duties they are to perform related to this plan. - Drills in emergency evacuation must be conducted each fall and spring semester, covering such points as the operation of the alarm system, alerting guests, and a study of instructions for emergency duties. - 3.
 There must be a meeting place of safe refuge established with a backup location for accountability for all staff, residents, and guests of the residence.

-- 4. There must be one staff member to advise emergency personnel of vital information related to the emergency and any person unaccounted for at the assembly location (e.g., NAU Police and/or City of Flagstaff Fire Department). - 5.
+- 4. There must be one staff member to advise emergency personnel of vital information related to the emergency and any person unaccounted for at the assembly location (e.g., NAU Police and/ or City of Flagstaff Fire Department). - 5.
 Health and safety: For reasons of health and safety candles, incense, explosives, fireworks, weapons, halogen lamps, water furnishings, and some appliances are not permitted in student living units.
 Cooking is not permitted in traditional Campus Living Community rooms.